 About Hillarys Yacht Club

-Formed in 1986, Hillarys Yacht Club resides in the sheltered Hillarys Marina overlooking the pristine waters of the Indian Ocean and is only 20 minutes from central Perth, Western Australia.
+Formed in 1986, Hillarys Yacht Club resides in the Hillarys Marina overlooking the pristine waters of the Indian Ocean.

-The Club has come a long way since then and we are proud to be one of the fastest growing Yacht Clubs in Western Australia.
-It is renowned for its range of social and competitive sailing activities as well as diving activities, angling, power boating, social events and boat handling and sail training courses.
+The Club has come a long way since then and it is renowned for its range of social and competitive sailing activities as well as diving activities, angling, power boating, kayaking, paddle boarding, social events and on water training courses.

-Hillarys Yacht Club is an active family recreational facility and a thriving enterprise with over 1200 members.
-It boasts a large Clubhouse as well as 270 on the water pens, boat lifting and racking services, junior club house and convenient harbour fuel facility.
+Hillarys Yacht Club is an active family recreational facility and a thriving enterprise.
+It boasts a large Clubhouse as well as 270 on the water pens, boat lifting and racking services and junior club house.

-Hillarys Yacht Club’s second storey restaurant, function room and Members’ bar showcases some of the best views along the northern coastline and is the premier water sports Club of the Northern Suburbs.
+Hillarys Yacht Club’s second storey restaurant, function room and ocean view bar showcases some of the best views along the northern coastline and is the premier water sports Club of the Northern Suburbs.